 The right way to do it

 The most important thing to remember when sitting down to write relatable content is to be yourself.
 That’s often easier said than done.
 Here are a few tactics to try out:

-Know grammar and punctuation rules: Before you can break the rules, you have to know the rules.
+1. Make sure you know the rules of grammar and punctuation: Before you can break the rules, you have to know the rules.
 Writing in a relatable way doesn’t mean you can throw out all grammar and punctuation rules.
-We still need commas and other basic grammar rules.
+We still need commas and a few other things.

-Use short sentences: It’s easy to get trapped in a long, complicated sentence with no way out.
+4. Use short sentences: It’s easy to get trapped in a long complicated sentence with no way out.
 Split those sentences up to make them easier to read.

-Always, always read your writing out loud: If you’re stumbling over your own words while you read, it doesn’t sound like you.
-Plus, it probably doesn’t sound relatable.
+5. Always, always read your writing out loud: If you’re stumbling over your own words, it doesn’t sound like you and it probably doesn’t sound relatable.

-Happy writing, and remember, be yourself!
-What are some writing rules that you’re unlearning to write more relatable content?
+Happy writing and remember, be yourself!
+What are some writing rules that you’re unlearning for more relatable content?
 Let me know in the comments!